I still cannot believe I won. A huge thank you to all the students who voted for me I will try and get into your schools for sure

 University of Manchester, Global vision international, Royal botanical gardens, Kew London

-Design new experiments to provide data which can be used to improve our current understanding and knowledge of the world around us, both big and small.
+Favourite thing to do in my job Design new experiments to provide data which can be used to improve our current understanding and knowledge of the world around us, both big and small.

 At the moment I work at a number of establishments as required in a freelance role.
 Depending on the people I am working for I can be looking at different aspects of protein chemistry or checking for different kinds of bacteria growing in different environments.
 One of my most recent assignments was actually in South Africa where I was conducting animal research along with educating school children.